shah-harshil-07/chirp/README.md

 # If user is logged out, the `No more posts` text is not displayed properly.
 # Move the `moveToUserPage` fn to usePostServices hook.
 # In the user/posts and user/comments or user/saved components, the user card opens up but does not display all the details.
-# Open the console with dock side as bottom.
-You will see the left sidebar's profile bar is lifted up above the console.
-Its's position must be fixed. and must not differ with opening of console.